vinujohn/CppND-Capstone-Missile-Command/README.md

 who are trying to make their way to the bottom of the screen.
 The player, controls a cannon which moves left or right and can shoot one projectile at a time at the invaders to destroy them.
 The invaders can also collectively drop one bomb at a time trying to destroy the player's cannon.
-The game ends when either the player's cannon is destroyed by a bomb, the invaders have made it to the bottom of the screen, or the player has successfully destroyed all invaders.
+The game ends when either the player's cannon is destroyed by a bomb, the invaders have made it to the bottom of the screen signifying a successful invasion, or the player has successfully destroyed all invaders.

 ## Implementation
 <p>